 33.3.
 [JuanHand] reconfigured JuanHand OLA by providing more visible pop-up prompts when there is an attempt to access users' personal information, subject to the user's acceptance or denial of such access.
 In case of the latter, no access or collection will take place.
-These pop-up prompts effective even during user registration and loan application.
-113
+These pop-up prompts effective even during user registration and loan application.113

-In relation to this, JuanHand asserted that it similarly corrected and revised the app to comply with the principles of transparency, legitimate purpose, and proportionality.
-114
+In relation to this, JuanHand asserted that it similarly corrected and revised the app to comply with the principles of transparency, legitimate purpose, and proportionality.114

 Pertaining to the principle of transparency, JuanHand took into consideration the findings of the CID and "[excluded] access to calendar, location, contact list and social networking accounts of the data subject" in its latest Privacy Policy.
-115 Moreover, it reiterated that it improved the prompts that will enable data subjects to modify their permission or consent and ensured that the users can easily be informed of the changes to the JuanHand app through the "What's New" feature.
-116
+Moreover, it reiterated that it improved the prompts that will enable data subjects to modify their permission or consent and ensured that the users can easily be informed of the changes to the JuanHand app through the "What's New" feature.
+Memory of the principle of the principle of the JuanHand app through the "What's New" feature.